 This post includes affiliate links.
 Find out more about affiliate links and how they help this site.

-The best ingredients for flourless chocolate cake
+The best ingredients for gluten free nut free chocolate cake

 Choosing chocolate for baking

 When it comes to choosing chocolate, a lot of brands, including some of the supermarket ones, now print the percentage of cocoa solids on the package.
 This is great for consumers because it means you know exactly how dark the chocolate you’re buying is going to be.